Vítor Pereira (footballer, born 1968)

 Vítor Manuel de Oliveira Lopes Pereira (born 26 July 1968) is a Portuguese football manager and former player who played as a midfielder.
-He currently is the head coach of Campeonato Brasileiro Série A club Flamengo.

 Following an amateur playing career, he became manager of Porto, where he won the Primeira Liga in both of his seasons.
 After leaving in 2013 he worked in several countries, winning a Greek league and cup double with Olympiacos in 2015 and the Chinese Super League with Shanghai SIPG in 2018.

 Football career

 Early career

 Born in Espinho, Pereira only played amateur football, and retired at the age of 28.
-He started managing at junior level, and his first head coach experience arrived midway through the 2004–05 season, when he was appointed at A.D.
-Sanjoanense in the third division.
+He started managing at junior level, and his first head coach experience arrived midway through the 2004–05 season, when he was appointed at Sanjoanense in the third division.

-Subsequently, Pereira worked with S.C.
-Espinho of the same league, being fired with ten games left in his second campaign and returning to FC Porto's juniors for a further season.
-In 2008 he returned to head coaching again, with C.D.
-Santa Clara in the Segunda Liga, leading the Azores side to the third position in his first year and the fourth in the second, on both occasions narrowly missing out on Primeira Liga promotion.
+Subsequently, Pereira worked with Espinho of the same league, being fired with ten games left in his second campaign and returning to Porto's juniors for a further season.
+In 2008 he returned to head coaching again, with Santa Clara in the Segunda Liga, leading the Azores side to the third position in his first year and the fourth in the second, on both occasions narrowly missing out on Primeira Liga promotion.

 Porto

 In the summer of 2010, Pereira left Santa Clara to become assistant manager to André Villas-Boas at Porto.
 On 21 June 2011, following the head coach's departure to Chelsea, he was promoted to first-team manager, winning his first official match – and title – 2–1 against Vitória de Guimarães in the Supertaça Cândido de Oliveira.

 Despite a less than stellar performance both in Europe – being knocked out of the UEFA Champions League in the group stage and in the UEFA Europa League's round of 32– and in the Taça de Portugal, Pereira led the club to the league title in his first season in charge.
-In March 2013, following the team's elimination from Champions League contention (2–1 on aggregate against Málaga CF), he came under heavy criticism, notably due to his decision of benching James Rodríguez during the first half of both legs.
+In March 2013, following the team's elimination from Champions League contention (2–1 on aggregate against Málaga), he came under heavy criticism, notably due to his decision of benching James Rodríguez during the first half of both legs.
 The Colombian stated his disappointment in the coach's decision, but said that he respected him and trusted his reasons, adding that the situation was possibly created because of his questionable fitness, even though he claimed to be 100% fit.

 In early May 2013, as Porto ranked second in the league, Pereira deemed the Portuguese league as a "dirty competition".
-Only a few days later, after his team defeated S.L.
-Benfica at home to surpass its opponents – eventually winning the league title, conceding six draws in 30 games– he considered it to be a "highly competitive and prestigious league".
+Only a few days later, after his team defeated Benfica at home to surpass its opponents – eventually winning the league title, conceding six draws in 30 games– he considered it to be a "highly competitive and prestigious league".